Geezer Stuff I (2004-2010)

 In its early years, the structure could be found on various Christmas train platforms my dad built.
 It's not on the 1947 one though; the cathedral was probably purchased the following year.

 The church itself is a generic design, nicely adapting elements of the great cathedrals of Cologne, Notre Dame, Truro and Washington's National Cathedral.
-At age 60, it is in fine shape - aging gracefully - and has been accorded a place of honor on our tree. (posted 12/8/08, permalink)
+It is still in fine shape - aging gracefully - and has been accorded a place of honor on our tree. (posted 12/8/08, permalink)

 I grew up with that noise - my parents owned a 1936 Ford Tudor and, later, a big, black 1947 Mercury four-door sedan.